-LGUs have several annual reporting requirements.
+LGUs currently have a variety of reporting requirements related to their activities, programs, and grants or have those that are required by statute (e.g. watershed district annual report, buffer report).
 A number of these reporting requirements will remain the LGUs' responsibility.
-However, reporting related to grants and programs developed collaboratively and administered under this plan will be reported by the Technical Advisory Committee.
-In addition to annual reports, the Technical Advisory Committee may also develop a State of the Watershed Report.
+However, reporting related to grants and programs developed collaboratively and administered under this plan may be reported by the Steering Committee.
+In addition to annual reports, the Steering Committee may also develop a State of the Watershed Report.
 This report will document progress toward reaching goals and completing the Action Table.
 It will also describe any new emerging issues or priorities.
 The information needed to annually update the State of the Watershed Report will be developed through the annual evaluation process.

-5.12.
-Plan Amendments
+5.13 Plan Amendments

-The Bois de Sioux - Mustinka Watersheds CWMP is effective through 2031.
+The Bois de Sioux - Mustinka Watersheds CWMP is effective through 2030.
 Activities described in this plan are voluntary, not prescriptive, and are meant to allow flexibility in implementation.
-An amendment will not be required for addition, substitution, or deletion of any of the actions and projects if those changes will still produce outcomes that are consistent with achieving the plan goals.
-This provision for flexibility includes changes to the activities except for those of capital improvement projects.
+An amendment will not be required for addition or substitution of any of the actions and projects if those changes will still produce outcomes that are consistent with achieving the plan goals.
+This provision for flexibility includes changes to the activities except for those of capital improvement projects and water management districts which will follow different procedures.